gkrizek/leh/README.md

 ## Usage

-You can start using leh by adding just 4 lines to your Handler:
+You can start using leh by adding just 2 lines to your Handler:

 ```
-import sys
 import leh
 leh.Initialize()
-sys.excepthook = leh.Hook
 ```

 This will add a default message of `"leh excepthook executed:"` just before your unhandled exception log.